Go Nepal, Kathmandu Nepal

 8. Seasonal local fresh fruits like Apple which is most famous for.

-Once you arrive in Kathmandu, a representative of the Taleju Adventure will pick you up at the airport and take you to the hotel.
-In the afternoon you can rest or visit the office of the Taleju Adventure for a local tea.
-In the evening, a welcome dinner will be organized by the Taleju Adventure.
+Once you arrive in Kathmandu, a representative of the Go Nepal will pick you up at the airport and take you to the hotel.
+In the afternoon you can rest or visit the office for a local tea.
+In the evening, a welcome dinner will be organized by the Go Nepal.
 For dinner, enjoy the authentic Nepalese cuisine.
 Overnight in Kathmandu.

 Today, after breakfast, we begin our tour to some of the most historical and spiritual attractions of Kathmandu, also classified as UNESCO World Heritage.
 We visit historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and the Buddhist Sanctuary (Bouddhanath), which is also one of the largest stupas in the world.
 At the evening we got to meet each other in the hotel and discusses our trip for the next day.
 Overnight in Kathmandu.